IndraArora/Word-Composition-Problem/Readme.md

 3. _Input/Output Optimization_:
    The program optimizes input/output performance by utilizing ios_base::sync_with_stdio(false) and cin.tie(NULL).

-# Code flow diagram:
+# Code Flow Diagram

-Start
+1. Start

 │
-▼
+▼ 2.
 Read Input from File
 │
-▼
+▼ 3.
 Sort Words by Length
 │
-▼
+▼ 4.
 Initialize Trie Data Structure
 │
-▼
+▼ 5.
 For each word in sorted list:
 │
 ├─── Check if word is compounded:
 │ │